 Progression - Nursing course content is planned in a sequential manner so that each course builds upon previous course content.
 Students must complete all courses sequentially as outlined in the progression plan according to the nursing program option into which they were admitted.
-Students must be enrolled into the corresponding clinical nursing courses when enrolled in the didactic course.
+Students must be enrolled into the corresponding clinical nursing course when enrolled in the didactic course.
 Students must satisfactorily complete the clinical and didactic courses to progress to the next level.
-Students who are unsuccessful in one of the courses must retake both the didactic and corresponding clinical course.
+Students who are unsuccessful in a didactic or corresponding clinical course must retake both the didactic and corresponding clinical course.